asyncvlsi/chp2prs/README.md

 ### Overview

-A continuation of a project with Rajit Manohar's AVLSI group (see [the original](https://github.com/zebmehring/ADCO)).
+A continuation of a project with Rajit Manohar's AVLSI group (see [the original](https://github.com/zebmehring/ADCO), which was developed by Zeb Mehring as part of his senior project at Yale).
 A program which takes in an `.act` file of the form:
 ```
 defproc foo() {
   /* variable delcarations */